Debens/gatsby-plugin-scss-typescript/README.md

 import * as styles from './styles.module.scss';
 ```

-Only files that include the `.module.scss` extensions shall be treated as module files, and hence have typings generated at build time. `.scss` files shall be loaded using the regular [css-loader](https://github.com/webpack-contrib/css-loader).
+Only files that include the `.module.scss` extensions shall be treated as module files, and hence have typings generated at build time. `.scss` files shall be loaded using the regular [css-loader](https://github.com/webpack-contrib/css-loader) with no additional magic.

 ## Options

 The default gatsby rule loaders are used where possible, see the [gatsby webpack utils](https://github.com/gatsbyjs/gatsby/blob/0deda7b5646b3eb8db1b1873faf13553311c4878/packages/gatsby/src/utils/webpack-utils.js) for more info.

+## declartionOptions

+The `declarationOptions` key is passed to [typings-for-css-modules-loader](https://github.com/TeamSupercell/typings-for-css-modules-loader#options).

 ### cssLoaderOptions